From BR Bullpen

 Doyle was an above-average hitter, but not usually among the league leaders.
 His most impressive years were probably 1894, when he hit .368, and 1897, when he hit .354.
 Of course, batting averages at the time were very high in general, so he wasn't close to the league lead in either year.
 He stole a lot of bases, and as of 2007 was # 31 on the all-time list with 518 stolen bases.
 His highest single-year total was in 1896, when he stole 73 to finish fifth in the league.

-After playing one game with the 1905 New York Highlanders, Doyle began his managing career.
+After playing one game with the New York Highlanders in 1905, Doyle began his managing career.
 He led the Toledo Mud Hens in 1905, was skipper of the 1906 Des Moines Champions who went 97-50, and managed the Milwaukee Brewers in 1907.
 In 1908 and 1909, he was away from baseball, serving as police commissioner of his hometown of Holyoke.
 He then returned to the diamond as a National League umpire for a decade beginning in 1911.
 After that, he joined the Chicago Cubs as a scout in 1920, a position he held up until his death.
 While with the Cubs, Doyle was credited with signing or recommending Gabby Hartnett, Hack Wilson, Billy Herman, Stan Hack, Billy Jurges, Charley Root, Bill Lee, Augie Galan, Riggs Stephenson, and Phil Cavarretta.

 Notable Achievements